 Main Power Supply

 If your Shark vacuum won’t turn on or may stop working suddenly, one possible reason can be a fault at the primary power supply source.
-May a time, the circuit breaker at your wall trips, and the current loses the flow.
+Maybe the circuit breaker at your wall trips and the current loses the flow.
 Thus stop the vacuuming cleaner from working.

 We won’t go into the details of its reasons.
 The point to note here is that in such situations, no power will run through the socket and into the machine.